Katalip/ca-stinv-cnn/README.md

+## Improving Stain Invariance of CNNs (Implementation)

-## Improving Stain Invariance of CNNs for Segmentation by Fusing Channel Attention and Domain-Adversarial Training
+> Full title: Improving Stain Invariance of CNNs for Segmentation by Fusing Channel Attention and Domain-Adversarial Training <br>
 > Paper: To do (under review) <br>
 > Slide: To do <br>